pengfeng/ask.py/README.md

 [![License](https://img.shields.io/github/license/pengfeng/ask.py)](LICENSE)

+## 🚀 **Important Update!** 🚀

-[Update] A full version with db support is open sourced here: [LeetTools](https://github.com/leettools-dev/leettools).
+A full version with db support is open sourced here: [LeetTools](https://github.com/leettools-dev/leettools).
 Use the web as your knowledge base as you like!

+## Introduction

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.